dataunity/bath-hacked-2014/README.md

 Bus Routes
 ==========

 This project takes the bus route information from Traveline and merges it with Naptan information (e.g. lat/long).
+The information is then displayed on a Leaflet.js map.

 <a href="http://dataunity.github.io/bath-hacked-2014/html/index.html">View the map.</a>

-This information is then displayed on a Leaflet.js map.

 traveline.py
 ------------